 LEAP for Education

-- LEAP focuses on each student’s needs – there is no “one size fits all” to student success
+- [Personalized] Focus on each student’s needs potential and choices– there is no one size fits all to student success.

-- LEAP welcomes all students regardless of ethnicity, gender, GPA or residence
+- [Inclusive] Welcome all students regardless of ethnicity, gender, GPA or residence

-- LEAP assures that each student has a caring adult in his/her life
+- [Supportive] Assure each student has caring and supportive adults in his/her life

 |2002 – 2013||2004 – Present||LEAP Incorporates|